Fauci open to a 14-day ‘national shutdown’ to stem virus

 “With regard to domestic travel bans, we always talk about it, consider everything.
 But I can tell you that has not been seriously considered, doing travel bans in the country. … I don’t see that right now or in the immediate future.”

-At the White House, Trump on Sunday was set to hold a call with grocery store executives to discuss their response to coronavirus outbreak.
+At the White House, Trump on Sunday held a call with more than two dozen grocery store and supply chain executives to discuss their response to coronavirus outbreak.
 Retailers have reported seeing a crush of shoppers flocking to stores to stock up on food and other essentials.
 Consumers have expressed frustration that some items — such as hand sanitizer and toilet paper — are becoming more difficult to find.
+During the call, Trump expressed appreciation for their work to ensure food stocks are “constantly available” so “Americans feel calm and safe when shelves are stocked with the items they need,” according to White House spokesman Judd Deere.

+“Supply chains in the United States are strong, and it is unnecessary for the American public to hoard daily essentials,” Deere said.

-But more than the crisis was on his mind.
+Still, more than the crisis was on Trump’s mind.
 He tweeted that he was considering a full pardon for Michael Flynn, his disgraced former national security adviser, and he directed barbs at a familiar target, Senate Democratic leader Chuck Schumer of New York.

 White House economic adviser Larry Kudlow expressed confidence that supply lines such as food for stores will be largely unaffected by the virus outbreak.